isabella232/kendo-react-animation/docs/push/index.md

 ### Disable Push Animation

-The Push component allows you to disable the animation, which will result in an instant element display.
+The Push component allows you to disable the animation, which results in an instant element display.
 To disable the push animation, set the [`animateOnPush`]({% slug api_push_kendouiforreact %}#animateonpush-booleandefault-true) option to `false`.

 ```html
   <style>